Box-Robotics/ros2-ouster-tools/ouster_tools/doc/perf.md

 Looking at the data above, neither signal (jitter on the LiDAR side or jitter on the host side) are as clean as we would like to see.
-However, the LiDAR side is much more stable with the most typical jitter being 100 ms +/- 3 ms (this is pretty much what we expect when producing data at 10 Hz.
+However, the LiDAR side is much more stable with the most typical jitter being 100 ms +/- 3 ms (this is pretty much what we expect when producing data at 10 Hz).
 However, on the local host side and through our ROS2 stack, things look much worse.
 We should expect to see 128 ms +/- 14 ms of jitter on the receiving side of our ROS2 application.